How Exercising Boosts Our Mood

 1. It is a Good Excuse to get Natural Light Exposure

 Increased exposure to natural light will boost your energy and mood levels, and consequently, improve your sleep and overall quality of life.
 That is why people who stay indoors for too long suffer irritability, distraction, and depression.
-Unfortunately, we aren’t getting enough natural light these days thanks to coronavirus fears.
+Unfortunately, we aren’t getting enough natural light these day, especially for those living in harsh winter climates.